cucapra/diospyros/demo/README.md

 an order of magnitude faster!
 You can change the `ITERATIONS` variable to see how the performance varies with the outer loop size.

+# Running your own code

+The above example illustrates the main steps to running your own favorite kernel or operator through the `cdios` compiler:
+1. Identify functionality that is data-independent and operates on relatively small chunks of data at once.
+2. Create a new C file with the naive implementation of that functionality.
+Tag input and output names with suffixes.
+3. Pass the file and function name to the `cdios` tool.
+4. Move the optimized header and implementation to where you want it, and call the new code in place of your kernel.
+5. Profit?
+There are some cases where `cdios`/Diospyros will produce code that is worse than the default compiles, so be sure to benchmark the results.

+Thanks for taking the time to read this example, and please [file bugs][issue] if you hit any issues!

 [issue]: https://github.com/cucapra/diospyros/issues/new
 [wsl]: https://docs.microsoft.com/en-us/windows/wsl/install-win10